digego/extempore/docs/memory.rst

 ``101``, and although they are difficult for humans to read (unless you're used to them), computers *live and breathe* binary digits.

-This is why the integer types all have numbers associated with them—the number represents the number of bytes used to store the integer.
+This is why the integer types all have numbers associated with them---the number represents the number of bytes used to store the integer.
 So ``i64`` requires 64 bits, while an ``i8`` only requires 8.
 The reason for having different sizes is that larger sizes take up more room (more